JupiterOne-Archives/docs/knowledgeBase/APIs_and-Integrations/jupiterone-api.md

 }
 ```

-!!! note
+**Note:**
-The depth that is supplied must be a value between 1 and 5 (inclusive)
+The depth that is supplied must be a value between 1 and 5 (inclusive).

 ### Retrieving an Edge by ID

-This query allows you to fetch an edge, its properties, and the relationship it
-describes by its ID or label and filters.
-The query requires one or two of three
+This query allows you to fetch an edge, its properties, and the relationship it describes by its ID or label and filters.
+The query requires one or two of three parameters:
-parameters:

 - `id`: The ID as a string.
 - `label`: The label displayed on the edge.